ICT4LT Module 2.2

 2.2.3.4 Video editing software

-A firewire is in essence a device that allows you to transfer video recordings very quickly from your camcorder to your computer.
-Many modern computers already have a firewire port built in.
+All modern computers have at least one USB port, but a firewire port is not yet standard.
 If your computer does not have a firewire port then you have to buy a firewire card and slot it in - and here you need a bit of technical knowledge.
-Most modern computers systems that are designed for audio and video applications have firewire ports built into them.
 If you are not sure that you have a firewire port, have a look at the sockets for connecting to external devices on your computer.
-A firewire port is smaller than a USB port, but it will probably be located near the USB port(s).
-See images below:
+A firewire port is smaller than a USB port, but it will probably be located near the USB port(s): see the images below.
+The advantage of using a fireware port is that it offers a much faster transfer speed from your camcorder to your computer.
+If you have a large movie clip to upload then it will take an eternity if you use a USB port.

 USB cable